William I of Württemberg: Death of Queen Catherine

 Catherine and William's second daughter Sophie, who later became Queen of the Netherlands, was born on 17 June 1818.
 Despite the outwardly harmonious marriage of William and Catherine, William had extramarital affairs.
 He took to his former lover Blanche La Flèche again.
-Eduard von Kallee, born on 26 February 1818 is thought to be his illegitimate son.
+Eduard von Kallee, born on 26 February 1818 is thought to have been his illegitimate son.
 When Catherine found her husband in Scharnhausen on 3 January 1819, with a lover (presumably Blanche La Fleche), she travelled back to Stuttgart.
 She died of complications from pneumonia on 9 January.
 William had the Württemberg Mausoleum constructed for her on Württemberg Hill and she was buried in 1824.
 To cover up the circumstances of her death he tried to obtain her letters, which he suspected contained information about his love affairs.
 The main political reason for this was so Württemberg's relationship with Russia would not be strained.
 William wrote in a letter that he was considering abdication.
 He wanted his brother Paul to renounce his claim to the throne, in favour of Paul's son, Frederick.
 After their mother's death, Catherine's sons by her first marriage went to live with their grandfather, Peter, the-then regent and later Grand Duke of Oldenburg.